 “Do you feel that we could do more to support you with your physical and mental health?
 If so, how?”

 The Centers for Disease Control and Prevention (CDC) provides guidance on designing an employee survey, including examples of survey topic areas.

 Here’s a harsh truth: Your employee wellness program will not work without support from the leadership team.

-It takes time, money, and resources to build and launch a successful employee wellness program.
-And leadership buy-in is critical for funding purposes, for guidance, for getting support throughout the organization, and for approving program policies and processes.
+Building and launching a successful employee wellness program takes time, money, and resources.
+And leadership buy-in is critical for funding purposes, guidance, getting support throughout the organization, and for approving program policies and processes.

 Appoint Well-being Champions

 The next step is, creating an internal well-being champions’ team to lead your program and build a wellness culture in the organization.